If you have atrial fibrillation (AFib), your heart beats irregularly. As a result, your heart has a harder time pumping blood out and to the body.

 Stroke is a leading cause of death and disability.

-The good news is that blood thinners, also called anticoagulants, can be used to lower the risk of stroke.
+The good news is that blood thinners, also called anticoagulants, can be used to lower the chance of stroke.
 It is estimated that 3 out of 4 AFib-related strokes can be prevented.
-This is why a doctor may prescribe an anticoagulant for people with AFib.
+This is why health care teams may prescribe a blood thinner for people with AFib.

 “In general, most bleeding [related to anticoagulants] can be managed successfully and do not result in irreversible damage (with the exception of intracranial bleeding, which is very rare).
 In contrast, strokes are more likely to cause disability and can be life-altering, especially for young people,” said Mikhael F. El-Chami, MD, a heart specialist at Emory Healthcare.

 The trick is that two people with AFib may have very different risks of stroke and bleeding.
-That’s why reviewing your risks of both stroke and bleeding and making an informed decision with input from your doctor is important.
+That’s why reviewing your risks of both stroke and bleeding and making an informed decision with input from your care team is important.